jakubks/vibron/README.md

 The `vibron.py` package also includes some basic functionality to read NWChem outputs and process the NWChem frequency calculation output to obtain the Huang-Rhys parameters.

-Several examples of usage are provided as Jupyter notebooks in the `examples/` directory.
+Multiple examples of usage are provided as Jupyter notebooks in the `examples/` directory.

 ## Requirements